svaarala/duktape/doc/memory-management.rst

   // MULT and ADD are tuning parameters

-The trigger count is decreased on every memory (re)allocation, and for every object processed by the refzero algorithm.
-If the trigger reaches zero when memory is about to be (re)allocated, a voluntary mark-and-sweep pass is done.
-When ``MULT`` is 1 and ``ADD`` is 0, a voluntary sweep is done when the number of "operations" matches the previous heap object/string count.
+The trigger count is decreased on every memory (re)allocation and free, to roughly measure allocation activity.
+If the trigger count is below zero when memory is about to be (re)allocated, a a voluntary mark-and-sweep pass is done.
+When ``MULT`` is 1 and ``ADD`` is 0, a voluntary sweep is done when the number of alloc/free operations matches the previous heap object/string count.

 When reference counting is enabled, ``MULT`` can be quite large (e.g. 10) because only circular references need to be swept.
 When reference counting